What is

 ways to conduct psychotherapy.
 You should remember one thing from this discussion

-about psychoanalysis: its fine if you want it as a form of treatment,
+about psychoanalysis: it’s fine if you want it as a form of treatment,

 but because it is so intensive and expensive, never let psychoanalysis be